LucasDSilva200/Spyder-ml/README.md

                         will look for.<br>
   --getjs               Flag that brings all JS files from the page.<br>
   --techs               Flag trying to discover the technologies of the page.<br>
+  --geturls             This flag takes all the target's urls and tries to
+                        access them.<br>
+  --html                This Flag results in all the page's html code.<br>
+  --jsr                 Makes a request that returns a JSON.<br>
   -o OUTPUT, --output OUTPUT
                         Flag that defines in which file the command output will be saved.<br>